jason-davey/studio/TECHNICAL_SPEC.md

 - **Backend for ServiceNow Integration:** Create a Firebase Cloud Function or other backend service to securely create ServiceNow tickets from feedback submissions.
 - **Design System Tokens Integration:** Foundation laid by component structure.
 Future work could involve defining and consuming brand tokens for multi-brand theming.
 - **Advanced AI - Gemini Chat for UI/Content (Step 3):** Consider more conversational AI interaction for content adjustments.
-- **Full Blueprint Editing (Step 3):** Allow adding/deleting items in lists (Benefits, Testimonials, Trust Signals).
+- **Step 3 A/B Blueprint Management:** Evolve Step 3 to manage two full `PageBlueprint` versions (A and B) for comprehensive A/B testing.
+- **Step 4 Full Page A/B Configuration:** Enhance Step 4 to allow defining variations for all sections of a `PageBlueprint` for Version B, enabling full utilization of the `/landing-preview` page.
 - **AI Theme Generation:** AI to suggest campaign themes.
 - **Direct Integration with Keyword Platforms (Backend Task):** For fetching keywords to pre-fill `campaignFocus`.
 - **Advanced UX Analysis AI (External Tool - Recommendations Engine):** The external "Recommendations Engine" (which produces the `PageBlueprint`) is responsible for incorporating analysis based on Usability Heuristics (Nielsen), Accessibility (WCAG), and behavioral models like COM-B, as detailed by UX.
 This application consumes the resulting content recommendations from the `PageBlueprint`.
 - **Enhanced Reporting Tool Integration:** The external "Recommendations Engine" could be enhanced with AI-led UX evaluation using frameworks like Nielsen's Heuristics, WCAG, and COM-B to generate more refined `PageBlueprint` data for this application.
-- **Step 3 A/B Blueprint Management:** Evolve Step 3 to manage two full `PageBlueprint` versions (A and B) for comprehensive A/B testing, making Step 4 primarily a deployment preparation step.

 ## 9. User Flow Diagram (Conceptual for 5-Step Workflow with Top Bar)